Vedasri-Khavala/vedasrikhavala.github.io/Achievements.md

 and awarded the Mr. Nilesh Mahakalkar memorial Rising Star Award for the same

 subtitle: **Competitive Achievements**
-• Secured the First Place in Industry Defined Problem (IDP) at Amalgam, IITM,2018 for “Tailor crystallographic texture of soft-magnetic material used in liquid rocket engine solenoid valve to increase saturation magnetization”.
+Secured the First Place in Industry Defined Problem (IDP) at Amalgam, IITM,2018 for “Tailor crystallographic texture of soft-magnetic material used in liquid rocket engine solenoid valve to increase saturation magnetization”.
 The Indian Space designed the problem statement Research Organization based on ongoing research.
-• Secured the third place in Students’ Symposium 2017 at VNIT Nagpur for outstanding internship work and oral presentation
+Secured the third place in Students’ Symposium 2017 at VNIT Nagpur for outstanding internship work and oral presentation.
-• Secured the Second Place in Industry Defined Problem (IDP) at Amalgam, IITM, 2017 for “Material selection for substrate, thermal barrier coating and emissivity coating for rocket combustion chamber”.
+Secured the Second Place in Industry Defined Problem (IDP) at Amalgam, IITM, 2017 for “Material selection for substrate, thermal barrier coating and emissivity coating for rocket combustion chamber”.
 The Indian Space Research Organization designed the problem statement based on ongoing research.
-• Chemistry School Topper in CBSE 2015 (99/100)
+Chemistry School Topper in CBSE 2015 (99/100)